micshar92/micshar92.github.io/README.md

 I did research and Q&A on Reddit (you can still find me @ <a href="https://www.reddit.com/user/TamingYourTech/">u/TamingYourTech</a>), as well as Instagram and Pinterest.
 From these I collected data for keywords/phrases, which I used to write blog articles.

 Over time, I learned a nonjudgmental, empathetic tone, with a reader focus.
-Opinion-spouting from an ivory tower didn't bring in page views.
+Opinion-spouting from an ivory tower didn't attract readers.

 And lastly, few avenues gave me opportunities to find my audience.
 I worked with them to strategize writings, but if I could do it over again, I'd offer my solutions more courageously despite those who accused me of profiteering off addicts.